Randall Schmit

-Randall Schmit (born 1955) is a contemporary American artist of Luxembourger and Dutch descent, working primarily in painting.
+Randall Schmit (born 1955) is a contemporary American artist of Luxembourger and first-generation Dutch descent, working primarily in painting.

 Biography

 Visual artist Randall Schmit was born in Newark, New Jersey, and grew up along the Mississippi River in Baton Rouge, Louisiana.
 After initial studies in architecture at Texas A&M University, Schmit began to paint, and was Studio Assistant to abstract colorist, Ray Parker (painter) during the late-seventies and early eighties in New York.